Nineteenth Annual Automotive Outlook Symposium

 On May 31 and June 1, 2012, the Federal Reserve Bank of Chicago hosted its Nineteenth Annual Automotive Outlook Symposium at its Detroit Branch.

 The symposium included near-term automotive and outlook and the long-term structure of the industry.
 On Thursday, May 31, there was a reception held at the Piquette Avenue Model T Plant located at 461 Piquette Ave, Detroit, MI.
-Detroit's Ford Piquette Avenue Plant is the birth place of the Model T and is the only example of an early Detroit auto factory open to visitors.
-You will see where Henry Ford designed the Model T and built the first 12,000 "Tin Lizzies."
-In addition to a tour of the facility, George Magliano of IHS Automotive will give a brief economic outlook on where we are in this current automotive recovery.
+Detroit's Ford Piquette Avenue Plant is the birth place of the Model T and is the only example of an early Detroit auto factory open to visitors to see where Henry Ford designed the Model T and built the first 12,000 "Tin Lizzies."
+In addition to a tour of the facility, George Magliano of IHS Automotive gave a brief economic outlook on the progress the automotive recovery.